adtimokhin/astro-piano/README.md

 ## Overview

 Astro Piano is a web application that allows you to play a small piano using your mouse or keyboard keys.
 The project is developed using [Astro](https://astro.build/), JavaScript, and Tailwind CSS.
-The design is inspired by [Mubasic Test](https://mubasic-test.webflow.io/), bringing a sleek and modern piano-playing experience to the web.
+The design is inspired by [Mubasic](https://mubasic-test.webflow.io/), bringing a sleek and modern piano-playing experience to the web.

 ## Features